 In designing our executive compensation program, our organization and compensation committee considers publicly available compensation data for national and regional companies in the biotechnology/pharmaceutical industry to help guide its executive compensation decisions at the time of hiring and for subsequent adjustments in compensation.
 Historically, our organization and compensation committee has also retained the services of Mercer, an independent compensation consultant, to provide it with additional comparative data on executive compensation practices in our industry and to advise it on our executive compensation program generally.
 Although the organization and compensation committee considers Mercer's advice and recommendations about our executive compensation program, the organization and compensation committee ultimately makes its own decisions about these matters.
 None of the organization and compensation committee members and none of our executive officers or directors have any relationship with Mercer or the individual consultants employed by Mercer.
 Mercer has not provided any other services to Merrimack other than compensation consulting services to the organization and compensation committee.
-The organization and determined that no conflicts of interest exist between Merrimack and Mercer.
+The organization and compensation committee has determined that no conflicts of interest exist between Merrimack and Mercer.

-In March 2012, Mercer provided our organization and compensation committee with comparative data showing where our total compensation and each element of our compensation rated among (1) both public and private companies in the biotechnology/pharmaceutical industry generally, according to compensation data from the 2011 Radford Global Life Sciences Survey, and (2) an updated peer group of publicly traded companies in the biotechnology/pharmaceutical industry at a stage of development, market capitalization or size comparable to ours with which the organization and compensation committee believes we compete against for executive talent.
-The companies included in this peer group in 2012 were Achillion Pharmaceuticals, Inc., Acorda Therapeutics, Inc., Ariad Pharmaceuticals, Inc., Aveo Pharmaceuticals, Inc., Exelexis, Inc., ImmunoGen, Inc., Ironwood Pharmaceuticals, Inc., Micromet, Inc., NPS Pharmaceuticals, Inc., Pharmasset, Inc., Rigel Pharmaceuticals, Inc., Seattle Genetics, Inc. and Targacept, Inc.
+Mercer has in the past, most recently in March 2012, provided our organization and compensation committee with comparative data showing where our total compensation and each element of our compensation ranked among (1) both public and private companies in the biotechnology/pharmaceutical industry generally, according to compensation data from the 2011 Radford Global Life Sciences Survey, and (2) a peer group of publicly traded companies in the biotechnology/pharmaceutical industry at a stage of development, market capitalization or size comparable to ours at the time with which the organization and compensation committee believed we competed against for executive talent, according to publicly available compensation data for years prior to 2012.
+The companies included in that peer group in 2012 were Achillion Pharmaceuticals, Inc., Acorda Therapeutics, Inc., Ariad Pharmaceuticals, Inc., Aveo Pharmaceuticals, Inc., Exelexis, Inc., ImmunoGen, Inc., Ironwood Pharmaceuticals, Inc., Micromet, Inc., NPS Pharmaceuticals, Inc., Pharmasset, Inc., Rigel Pharmaceuticals, Inc., Seattle Genetics, Inc. and Targacept, Inc.